 Last month, a ransomeware attack by a bunch of Russian cyber-bandits shut down the biggest gas pipeline in the US, merely the latest in a series of high profile attacks that have interrupted the operations of businesses, hospitals, civic governments, and all sorts of private concerns.
 You don’t have to be a big player to attract these online hyena.
-Last year, my wife’s law firm suffered an attack.
+Last year, my wife’s small law firm suffered an attack.
 They all work in the same way, by infecting the host computer system with malicious code that encrypts all the stored information, and thus deprives the owner of its use unless a fee is paid to some anonymous extortionist in Russia, or North Korea, or his parent’s basement in Manchester New Hampshire, which fee is usually demanded in a crypto-currency like Bitcoin.

 This is what comes of having an interconnected global network of programmable machines designed to do nothing but execute instructions.
 People keep sending them instructions to screw us over.
 The internet is marvellous, to the point that life is now inconceivable without it blah blah blah, but it’s also a teeming hive of viruses, worms, trojans and other malware, replete with scams of every kind, delivered in every way imaginable, often by duping us into installing the malicious code ourselves via innocuous-looking links embedded in fraudulent messages purporting to originate with friends, clients, or companies we do business with, particularly financial institutions.
 You get right down to it, these days the world wide web is pretty much a virtual shit-hole populated by lunatics, pirates, con-artists, and Ali Baba and his Forty Fucking Thieves.